Syncplay/syncplay/README.md

 and give your friends your IP number, so they can connect to it.
 It will listen at port `8999`, unless stated otherwise, you might need to allow connections to it in your firewall/router.

-Pass the IP or hostnam to people you want to watch with and you're ready to go.
+Pass the IP or hostname to people you want to watch with and you're ready to go.

 ### Server command-line switches